Explanation of Results of Operations (1H of FY3/2026)

 (JPY: Million)

-Net assets increased 4.0 billion yen from the end of the previous fiscal year to 111.6 billion yen.
-The main increase was 6.3 billion yen in retained earnings.
-The main decrease was 2.2 billion yen in foreign currency translation adjustment.
+Net assets increased 36.9 billion yen from the end of the previous fiscal year to 144.5 billion yen.
+The main increases were 19.6 billion yen in retained earnings, 12.6 billion yen in capital surplus due to exercise of rights convertible-bond-type bonds with share acquisition rights, and 7.8 billion yen in treasury shares.
+The main decrease was 2.5 billion yen in foreign currency translation adjustment.